What is Eclipse iceoryx?🔗

 The technology behind Eclipse iceoryx originated in the automotive domain.
 With the introduction of video-based driver assistance, the amount of data to be exchanged between different threads of execution increased to GBytes/sec.
 The resources on these embedded systems were constrained and a solution was needed to use precious runtime for functional computations, not for shifting around bytes in memory.

 With the iceoryx API, a publisher can write the message directly into a chunk of memory that was previously requested from the middleware.
 When the message is delivered, subscribers receive reference counted pointers to these memory chunks, which are stored in queues with configurable capacities.
-With this iceoryx achieves what we refer to as true zero-copy — an end-to-end approach from publishers to subscribers without creating a single copy.
+The same principle applies to clients and servers.
+With this iceoryx achieves what we refer to as true zero-copy — an end-to-end approach from producers to consumers without creating a single copy.

 Avoiding the copies on API level is crucial when GBytes of sensor data have to be processed per second on robotics and autonomous driving systems.
 Therefore the iceoryx team contributed to the standardization of true zero-copy capable APIs in ROS 2 and AUTOSAR Adaptive.